dylanfisher/nika/plugins/github-updater/README.md

 ## Tagging

-If `GitHub Branch` or `Bitbucket Branch` is not specified (or is set to `master`), then the latest tag will be used.
+If the branch header, i.e. `GitHub Branch` or `Bitbucket Branch`, is not specified (or is set to `master`), then the latest tag will be used.
 GitHub Updater will preferentially use a tag over a branch in this instance.

 If you prefer to create a release asset for distribution, this will be used in preference to a tag.